 Pipe material type Standard

 Concrete AS4058, MRTS25

 Glass reinforced polymer (GRP) DIN 16869 and DIN 19565

 Polymer concrete DIN 54815-1 and DIN EN14636-1

-Steel AS4100
+Steel AS 4100

 Vitrified Clay EN295

-Where a steel enveloper pipe is used the Contractor shall provide weld procedures to the Administrator as required by MRTS78.
+Where a steel enveloper pipe is used the Contractor shall provide weld procedures to the Administrator as required by MRTS78 Fabrication of Structural Steelwork.

-For clarity it should be understood that in some cases the jacked pipe will form the permanent product pipe (carrier pipe) e.g. culverts stormwater or gravity sewer pipes.
+For clarity it should be understood that in some cases the jacked pipe will form the permanent product pipe (carrier pipe) e.g., culverts stormwater or gravity sewer pipes.

-However for pressure applications the jacked pipe shall become an enveloper pipe that will later have the permanent product pipe (carrier pipe) pushed or pulled inside of it.
-This is to provide added protection to the TMR asset in the event of failure of the pressurised utility service.
-Refer to the departmental Technical Note 163 Third Party Infrastructure Installation in State Controlled Roads Technical Guidelines for further details regarding when an enveloper pipe is required.
+However, for pressure applications the jacked pipe shall become an enveloper pipe that will later have the permanent product pipe (carrier pipe) pushed or pulled inside of it.
+This is to provide added protection to the Transport and Main Roads asset in the event of failure of the pressurised utility service.
+Refer to the departmental Technical Note 163 Third Party Infrastructure Installation in State-Controlled Roads Technical Guidelines for further details regarding when an enveloper pipe is required.